 In the summer 2002 season, there were only two adult Tiger salamanders observed under any of the coverboards at either of the ponds.
 Only one was a newly emerged metamorph; the other was a mature adult (see fig 5).
-Each was found on separate days at separate locarions.
-The water level in TS-7 had been low, but had been holding some water until 07/02/2002, when it was observed to be completely dry, and remained so until 07/24/2002, when water levels began to rise again after a dry, and remaned so until 01/24/2002, when water levels began to rise again atter a rainstorm the previous night.
+Each was found on separate days at separate locations.
+The water level in TS-7 had been low, but had been holding some water until 07/02/2002, when it was observed to be completely dry, and remained so until 07/24/2002, when water levels began to rise again after a rainstorm the previous night.

 The temperature and humidity data for each of the HOBO data loggers can be found in Table 1.
-The refers to the fact that this logger appears to have been malfunctioning, the cause of which is not yet known.
+The \\ refers to the fact that this logger appears to have been malfunctioning, the cause of which is not yet known.
 Results for rainfall data as compared to egg mass survey data can be found in figure 6.
-The rainfall data used for each year was monthly rainfall from November of the previous year to March of the ware for which eng mass survey used as the compared to the previous year to March of the engine for the engine trainfall from November of the previous year to March of the engine trainfall of the second states ware done. ed for year for which egg mass surveys were done.
-This covers five months of precipitation rd in 2001 ire 3: Tiger sala
+The rainfall data used for each year was monthly rainfall from November of the previous year to March of the year for which egg mass surveys were done.
+This covers five months of precipitation data.